Film and Television

 COM FT 310

-Required of all undergraduate students in Film & Television.
-Introduction to the art and craft of storytelling through the moving image.
+An introduction to the art and craft of storytelling through the moving image.
 Particular emphasis is given to writing short scripts.
 Topics covered include character development and narrative structure as it applies to shorts, features, and episodic television.
+Effective Fall 2018, this course fulfills a single unit in each of the following BU Hub areas: Writing-Intensive Course, Creativity/Innovation.
 4 cr.

 COM FT 353